webfox/laravel-inertia-dataproviders/README.md

 php artisan vendor:publish --provider="Webfox\InertiaDataProviders\InertiaDataProvidersServiceProvider"
 ````

-We assume you've already for the Inertia adapter for Laravel installed.
+We assume you've already got the Inertia adapter for Laravel installed.

 ## What Problem Does This Package Solve?
 Controllers in Laravel are meant to be slim.
 We have Form Requests to extract our the validation & authorization logic and